shymega/ShamblerOS/README.md

 shyOS is _not_ like Linux, which is a monolithic kernel with dynamically-loadable modules.
-It bears a closer resemblance to MINIX, Plan 9 and Inferno, but written in [Rust][rust], a thread-safe systems programming language, with *some* exceptions for low-level components..
+It bears a closer resemblance to MINIX, Plan 9 and Inferno, but written in [Rust][rust], a thread-safe systems programming language, with *some* exceptions for low-level components.

 ## Feature outline: